BhushanPatil5/Pizza-builder-reactjs/README.md

 -- route.js
 -- utils.js

-The code should be well designed and easy to understand.
-Comments can be added as needed.

 App specifications:
 The app should allow the user to create his own pizza.
 Pizza cost will be calculated depending on the size, crust type and amount of extra toppings.